 The capsule wardrobe helps us to tackle this problem: “Buy less, choose well”.

-* savings are based on the author’s estimate of an adult woman’s average annual expenditure on fashion as a proportion of household income.
+* savings are based on the author’s estimate of average annual household expenditure on fashion as a proportion of household income.